+This post is not new, the concept is not new, and yet it is still relevant many years later.
 Quoting Ryan Jones, editor of The Crafts Report, "Some people wonder why they should bring along some higher-priced items to a craft fair, especially if it's unlikely they will sell them.
 But, framing means that your highest-priced items can be a sales tool ...".
 Listen to the TED Talk by Dan Ariely to learn more about this concept.

 Here is my practical example.

 At the time of this post, I had a Seder plate for Tu Bishvat in the exhibition DO NOT DESTROY at the Contemporary Jewish Museum.
 The price places this work outside the average consumer.
 My aspiration (or wish come true) is that a museum will buy this work for their permanent collection.

 Two weeks before the museum exhibition opened, I contacted the museum gift shop about selling some of my Mezuzot.
 Each mezuzah is priced at $175.
 That may put some people into sticker shock compared to the usual gift shop item, but it is a real bargain for the labor, preparation, skills, and design in each mezuzah.

 At the same time, the mezuzot were an affordable example of my work with an environmental message that can be used every day.